-Arbitration may be necessary if the underlying commercial agreement includes a valid and enforceable arbitration clause.
+The arbitration may be necessary if the underlying commercial agreement includes a valid and enforceable arbitration clause.
 It’s important to note, however, that there are multiple types of arbitration: voluntary, mandatory, binding, and non-binding.
 Depending on the language of the arbitration clause (voluntary vs. mandatory), the parties involved in a business dispute may have the option to enter into arbitration or may be required to enter into arbitration.
-Further, the result of arbitration may be binding or non-binding.
+Further, the result of the arbitration may be binding or non-binding.
 If the result is non-binding, then either party may reject the decision made by the neutral arbitrator and pursue litigation.

 Arbitration offers a number of advantages and disadvantages and there is no one-size-fits-all solution.
 Some plaintiffs prefer arbitration because it is a less formal process that may yield a faster resolution than traditional litigation.

 - Privacy - arbitration is not a public process.

 - Speed - the process is faster than litigation.

 - Less formal – the process is less adversarial and allows for more flexible scheduling options.